-A limit order is a type of buy or sell order that dictates the specific price at which an asset must be purchased or sold.
-For instance, If the price of Ethereum is $3,000, you can set a limit order of $2,500.
-This means if Ethereum drops to $2,500, your limit order will automatically purchase the asset for you.
+An on trigger order is a type of buy or sell order that dictates the specific price at which an asset must be purchased or sold.
+For instance, If the price of Ethereum is $3,000, you can set an on trigger order of $2,500.
+This means if Ethereum drops to $2,500, your on trigger order will automatically purchase the asset for you.

-Limit buy orders must have a lower trigger price than the current price, implying that you are waiting for the asset to drop to your desired entry price.
-On the contrary, limit sell orders must have a trigger price that is higher than the current price, implying that you are waiting for the asset to reach a point where you want to sell.
+On trigger buy orders must have a lower trigger price than the current price, implying that you are waiting for the asset to drop to your desired entry price.
+On the contrary, on trigger sell orders must have a trigger price that is higher than the current price, implying that you are waiting for the asset to reach a point where you want to sell.

 Swyftx does not charge fees on orders that haven’t been fulfilled.
 As a result, you will not be charged for this order until it is executed.
 Furthermore, these orders will remain open until business conditions cause them to execute, at which stage the expense of the order will be credited to your account.
 If the order has not yet been fulfilled, you can cancel it using the button below or the Order History page on the left-hand menu.

-Similar to a limit order, a stop order allows you to specify the quantity of a particular asset to trade at a certain price.
+Similar to an on trigger order, a stop order allows you to specify the quantity of a particular asset to trade at a certain price.
 Stop buy orders need to have a trigger price that is greater than the current market price.
 For instance, you are waiting for the asset to breakout before purchasing.

 Stop sell orders, on the other hand, must have a trigger price lower than the current price.
 This means that if your trade doesn’t work out, a stop sell order will automatically sell your asset so that you don’t lose too much.
 These order types are commonly referred to as stop-loss orders.

 A stop order allows you to decide how much of an asset you choose to sell at a certain amount.
-Stop orders, unlike limit orders, allow you to sell at a cheaper price and purchase at a higher price than what the asset’s current price is.
+Stop orders, unlike on trigger orders, allow you to sell at a cheaper price and purchase at a higher price than what the asset’s current price is.